 Making a checklist for accommodations and modifications is a great way to keep the general education teachers in the loop.
 In my experience, gen ed teachers are more than willing to manage some modifications and accommodations in the classroom if the information is easily accessible for them!

-Finally, having a foundation of basic, grade level appropriate progress monitoring tools will help you get data in a moments notice.
+Finally, having a foundation of basic, grade-level appropriate progress monitoring tools will help you get data in a moment’s notice.
 I like to utilize google docs to organize by skill.
-I also love to have digital assessment on hand.
-Check out my Math and ELA Progress Monitoring Resource in my teachers pay teachers store!
+I also love to have digital assessments on hand.
+Check out my Math and ELA Progress Monitoring Resource in my teacher’s pay teachers store!
+You can also join my email list to get access to my FREE Resource Library!